Malham-Arncliffe: Biology

 Plant species within the limestone pavement include dog's mercury, wood anemone, ramsons, baneberry, angular Solomon's-seal and downy currant.
 Fern species in the grikes of the limestone pavement include limestone fern, rigid buckler-fern and holly fern.

 Field House Wood and Tarn House Wood plant species include Aria rupicola and dark-red helleborine.
 Wedber Wood supports the mollusc species Claucilia dubia and Vitrea subrimata.

 Bird species in this protected area include curlew, lapwing, redshank and snipe.
 There are house martin colonies on limestone cliffs.

 Geology

-Most of the area is underlayed by Caboniferous Great Scar Limestone with large cave systems.
+Most of the area is underlaid by Carboniferous Great Scar Limestone with large cave systems.
 Dowkabottom and Sleet's Gill caves are ancient, possibly pre-glacial cave systems.
 The peat deposit of Tarn Moss contains a pollen record from the late Glacial period to the present day that provides evidence of changes in vegetation.
 Soils derived from glacial drift overlie the limestone in places and are associated with neutral or acidic grasslands.